Pre-register to meet your advisor

-Students are required to meet with an NRES mentor, either one of the NRES Co-Directors or an affiliated faculty of the student’s choice once per year (Sophomores, Juniors & Seniors).
+Students are required to meet with an NRES mentor, either the NRES Director or an affiliated faculty of the student’s choice once per year (Sophomores, Juniors & Seniors).
 This

 NRES Mentoring Form is to be downloaded, printed and signed by the mentor of your choosing when you meet.
 You are then to bring the signed form to your spring registration appointment with the NRES advisor.
 You will not receive your registration PIN # until your signed mentor form has been received.

 One-on-one advising is key to success in NRES.
 With guidance from your advisor, you will design a plan of study in one of five interdisciplinary concentrations.